 Gabon was a founding member of the African Union.
-It is also a member of La Francaphonie and the Economic Community of Central African States.
+It is also a member of La Francophonie and the Economic Community of Central African States.
+In 2022, Gabon joined the Commonwealth of Nations.

 Australia's Ambassador to Gabon is resident in Abuja, Nigeria.